 This safari is a small group, semi-participation adventure that includes the wildlife highlights of northern Botswana: Moremi Game Reserve, Chobe National Park and Savuti, rounded off by a stay at Victoria Falls.
 All this in just 9, action-packed days, making an ideal holiday if your time is limited.
 In camp all you’ll need to do is help erect and take down your tent, the guide and assistant will take care of all other chores including the cooking – and you’ll never fail to be impressed by what’s conjured up over the camp fire!

-Day 2 You’ll meet the rest of your safari group and together you’ll set off on the drive to Moremi Game Reserve.
+Day 2 Your group safari starts at 7.30 this morning.
+You’ll meet the rest of your safari group and together you’ll set off on the drive to Moremi Game Reserve.
 This is a good opportunity to get to know your fellow travellers.
 You’ll stop for lunch along the way, eaten beneath the shade of trees, and your guide will give you a briefing on your safari.
-Enjoy an afternoon of game viewing before arriving at your campsite, where you’ll spend the next 3 nights.
+Enjoy an afternoon of game viewing before arriving at your private designated campsite (with bush ablutions) in the west Moremi/Xakanaxa area), where you’ll spend 2 nights.
+Full board.

-Day 5 It’s time for a change of scene and today you’ll drive north towards Chobe National Park.
-It’s a long drive of about 5-6 hours, but this incorporates game viewing in Savuti along the way so the time will fly by.
+Day 5 It’s time for a change of scene and today you’ll drive north towards the southern part of Chobe National Park – Savute.
+It’s a long journey of about 7-8 hours today, but this incorporates game viewing in Savute so the time will fly by.
 This is a good place to see elephants, outlined against the backdrop of the plains.
 You’ll arrive at your campsite, where, having helped set up camp, you can sit back and enjoy a drink by the fire, looking forward to dinner.
+Full board.

 Day 7 You’ll have a full day of game viewing in the Chobe region.
-Chobe is synonymous with huge herds of elephants which are often seen by, and in, the river.
+Chobe is synonymous with huge herds of elephants (especially in the driest season from about August to October) which are often seen by and in the river.
 It’s not solely about elephants.
 The varied habitats encourage a diversity of wildlife including buffalo, hippo, zebra, giraffe and antelope.
 Your drive promises to be hugely rewarding.
 Back in camp at the end of day you can sit and recall the highlights as you chat to your fellow travellers.
+Full board.

-This trip starts in Maun and ends in Livingstone.
+This trip starts in Maun and ends in Victoria Falls, Zimbabwe.
 From the UK, we recommend getting a flight with a combination of British Airways, Air Botswana and/or South African Airways via Johannnesburg.
 This trip can be done in reverse.
 A rough price guide per person would be £900 – £1400 in economy depending on the season.